 The cabinet door that your lazy Susan is behind will usually be made to match the rest of your cabinetry.

-Lazy Susan Organizer
+Lazy Susan Organizers

 To make the most out of your lazy Susan–optimized kitchen cupboards, use organizers to subdivide the shelves.